 Self-directed investing is all about options.
-New Direction Trust Company was founded on the belief that investors deserve the freedom to invest in assets they know and believe in, such as real estate.
-You may be aware that you can buy property with a self-directed IRA, but you may not have known your full spectrum options within this asset class.
+We founded NDTCO on the belief that investors deserve the freedom to invest in assets they know and believe in.
+You may be aware that you can buy a property with a self-directed IRA, but you may not have known your full spectrum options within this asset class.

 This model is fairly straightforward: Your account purchases a property and enjoys tax-deferred earnings for the benefit of your retirement.
 An IRA can hold rental property, execute fix & flips at your direction, or participate in just about any real estate investment model you can employ outside of a tax-advantaged plan.

-If your account doesn’t have sufficient funds to purchase a property outright and you’d rather not take out a mortgage (your account can use a non-recourse loan to buy real estate.
-Click here to learn more), you can partner with other investors — even their IRAs — to purchase a percentage of the real estate asset.
+If your account cannot purchase a property outright and you’d rather not borrow money (you could use a non-recourse loan; click here to learn more), you can partner with other investors — or their IRAs — to purchase a percentage of the real estate asset.

-Less recognized, your account can even partner with disqualified persons or their IRAs, provided a clear distinction between your account’s ownership and their ownership is maintained over the course of the investment.
+Your account can even partner with disqualified persons or their IRAs, provided you maintain a clear distinction between your account’s ownership and their ownership over the course of the investment.
 This distinction, generally defined by the account receiving returns and paying expenses in proportion to its ownership percentage, is essential.
-Ownership percentages must remain intact throughout the life of the investment when you partner your IRA with a disqualified person or their IRA.
+Ownership percentages must remain intact throughout the life of the investment when you partner your IRA with a disqualified entity.
 However, when partnering with a non-disqualified person, the ownership percentages can be re-allocated if deemed appropriate.

-Those interested -in partnering their self-directed accounts with others may consider utilizing an LLC rather than investing directly.
-Instead of buying property outright, your account could open and fund a private entity, typically an LLC, of which you can name yourself manager and assume checkbook control over the account funds.
-This enables the investor to directly execute investments on behalf of the account rather than coordinating activities through the IRA provider.
+Those interested in partnering their self-directed accounts with others may consider utilizing an LLC rather than investing directly.
+Instead of buying a property outright, your account could open and fund a private entity, typically an LLC, of which you can name yourself manager and assume checkbook control over the account funds.
+This enables the investor to directly execute investments for the account rather than coordinating activities through the custodian.

-A note of caution about investing with an LLC – With a higher degree of flexibility comes a higher degree of responsibility.
+That being said, with a higher degree of flexibility comes a higher degree of responsibility.
 Prohibited transactions, be they intentional or unintentional, are far more likely upon assuming checkbook control of your tax-advantaged money.
 Always remember that every IRS rule pertaining to self-dealing still applies to the LLC approach.

-A self-directed IRA or HSA can invest in real estate through a variety of means that don't necessarily involve the acquisition of actual property:
+A tax-advantaged plan can invest in real estate in ways that don’t necessarily involve the acquisition of actual property:

 Self-direction is about having options.
 As a company founded to empower investment options, we’re always happy to discuss those options with you.
-Please give us a call at 877-742-1270 or send us an e-mail at email@example.com if you ever have questions about your account or about your investment choices.
+Please give us a call at 877-742-1270 or send us a message through the Client Portal if you ever have questions about your account or about your investment choices.